The rules of

 Defender Fouls:

-- Flinching: Bodily movement (such as blocking by a shoulder raise or otherwise) or head movement that adversely affects a strike and occurs after setting a defensive position (minor movements that do not affect a strike are not a flinch)
+• Flinching: Bodily movement (including blocking by a shoulder raise or otherwise) or head movement that adversely affects a strike and occurs after setting a defensive position (minor movements, such as clenching, that do not affect a strike are not a flinch)

-- If the Defender commits a flinching foul and a strike does not land, the Striker clock is reset, and the Striker can attempt another strike
+• If the Defender commits a flinching foul and a strike does not land, the Striker will be permitted to re-strike.

 Striker Fouls:

-- First and second infractions: The above Striker fouls will result in the deduction of a point and the loss of value of the landed Strike for that round
+• First infraction: Commitment of a Striker foul will result in the deduction of a point and the loss of value of the landed Strike for that round.

 Match Fouls (Either Participant):